Abhilash365/CREA-Clinical-Record-Entity-Analyzer/README.md

 ### 3.2.
 The Model: Why BioBERT?
 A standard `BERT` model is trained on Wikipedia and books.
 It has no knowledge of medical jargon.
 Using it would be like asking a literature major to read a medical chart.

 Instead, this project uses **`dmis-lab/biobert-base-cased-v1.1`**.
 This is a BERT model that was pre-trained from scratch on **millions of PubMed abstracts**.
 It's a *domain expert* that already understands the language of medicine, which is why it can achieve such high accuracy.
-We then **fine-tuned** this expert model on our specific task.
+We then **fine-tuned** this expert model on this specific task.

 ### 3.3.
 The "Gotcha": Aligning Sub-word Tokens
 The hardest part of NER with transformers is the tokenizer.
 A tokenizer splits words into "sub-words."